 Meet Our Staff

 Jim Kambeitz has been in the fire service since 1987 where he has served as a firefighter, haz-mat tech, fire inspector, deputy fire marshal and fire marshal.
 He has been the City of Longview Fire Marshal since 2003.
-In September 2018 Jim became the Interim Fire Chief.
+In September 2018 Jim became the Interim Fire Chief, and was appointed Fire Chief in March of 2019.

 He is a certified Fire Inspector, Building Inspector, Plans Examiner and Fire Investigator.
 He has an AAS Degree in Fire Science and a Bachelor of Science Degree in Fire Service Administration.
 He’s a member of ICC, WABO, NFPA, NAFI, IAAI, WFC, and is the Past President of the Washington State Association of Fire Marshals.
 In 2018 Chief Kambeitz was awarded Firefighter of the Year for Longview Fire Department.